-The ESF Tunnel will be geologically mapped in its entirety and some major constraints exist for fulfilling this mission.
-The geologic information must be collected as soon as possible that on-going assessments can be made.
+The ESF will be geologically mapped in its entirety, and some major constraints exist for fulfilling this mission.
+The geologic information must be obtained as soon as possible so that on-going assessments can be made.
 Thus, the geologic mapping must be done contemporary with the tunneling.
 Geologic mapping cannot be done after hole through.
-Also, since ground support will either in part or in whole mask the geology, mapping must be done at some time in the ground support process.
+Also, since ground support will in part or in whole mask the geology, mapping must be done at some time in the ground support installation process.
 Ideally from the geologists' perspective, mapping should be done at the tunnel heading, which in this case is immediately behind the TBM tail shield.

-The solution to performing detailed geologic mapping during tunneling was to add additional trailing gear with a mapping gantry to the TBM backup system.
-See Figure 2 for the general layout and Figure 5 for a detail of the mapping gantry.
+The solution to performing detailed geologic mapping during tunneling was to add additional trailing gear with a "mapping gantry" to the TBM backup system.
+See Fig. 2 for general layout, Fig. 5 for a detail of the mapping gantry, and Fig. 6 for the tunnel cross section.
 In the initial thinking in 1993, it was thought that this mapping gantry could operate independently behind the TBM trailing gear.
-It became apparent when the tunnel constructor came on the project that geologic mapping like what was expected would not be possible in such an arrangement.
-All ground support would be in place, which would likely include welded wire fabric, channel, and possibly shotcrete.
+It became apparent that the desired geologic mapping would not be possible in such an arrangement: all ground support would be in place, which would likely included welded wire fabric, channel, and possibly shotcrete.
 Further, the fan line, conveyor, and other tunnel utilities would be in place.

 The additional trailing floor with mapping gantry permits mapping before all utilities are in place.
-Key points are as follows: rock cleaning with an air-water mist is accomplished just before mapping on a drill/cleaning platform at the front of the additional trailing floor.
-The drill station is located at the front of the additional trailing floor.
-For safety reasons, it was considered necessary to make final rock bolt installation at this location before the geologic mapping.
+Key points are as follows: rock cleaning with an air-water mist is accomplished just before mapping on a "drill/cleaning" platform at the front of the additional trailing floor.
+The drill station is located at the front of the additional